No, you cannot apply if you are already under a Scholarship Agreement with the department.

-On successful completion of their teacher education studies, and subject to meeting requirements of the department’s approval to teach process, scholars are appointed to a full-time permanent teaching position in a NSW public school, in an agreed location.
+On successful completion of their teacher education studies, and subject to meeting requirements of the department’s approval to teach process, scholars are appointed to a full-time permanent teaching position in a NSW public school, in an agreed location in line with the Scholarship Agreement.
+Scholars will be given one appointment and will not be offered multiple appointments under the scholarship.
 Scholars are awarded a $6,000 appointment allowance.
 A scholar may initially be appointed to a NSW public school temporarily as 'above establishment' until a suitable substantive vacancy arises.

 Yes.
 On completion of their teacher education studies and appointment to a permanent position, scholars may be eligible for a wide range of benefits and incentives.
 The benefits vary from school to school.
 Use the Teach NSW benefits calculator to find out about the benefits and incentives that are available to teachers at individual schools.